BrahmendraBachi/Url_Shortener/README.md

 2) **Open** the code in **pycharm/vscode** or any other code editing platforms

-3)Before Running the code, run this command in terminal **pip3 install Flask Flask-SQLAlchemy**
+3) Before Running the code, run this command in terminal **pip3 install Flask Flask-SQLAlchemy**

 4) **Run** the code